-- 1. To introduce the abstract notion of a "stream" - 2.
-To introduce the java File, Input/OutputStream, and Reader/Writer abstractions - 3.
-To show how to read and write primitive types and strings as either binary or text data - 4.
-To show how to serialize/deserialize objects - 5.
-To discuss exceptions in the context of input-output - 6.
-To discuss extension of these basic ideas to communication over a network
+- 1. To discuss IO to System.in/out/err - 2.
+To introduce the abstract notion of a "stream" - 3.
+To introduce the java File, Input/OutputStream, and Reader/Writer abstractions - 4.
+To show how to read and write primitive types and strings as either binary or text data - 5.
+To show how to serialize/deserialize objects - 6.
+To discuss exceptions in the context of input-output